IBM/teaching-your-monolith-to-dance/docs/common/setup.md

 ## Access cluster

 - If you haven't already, login to your IBM Cloud account: go to the [login page](https://cloud.ibm.com/login) and enter your IBMid and password.
 - Once logged in, ensure that the selected account is **2044184 - CP4AWorkshops**.
 If you don't see that account, try refreshing the webpage.
-If the account is still not shown then try logging out and logging back in.
+If the account is still not shown, then try logging out and logging back in.
 Contact workshop host if you still don't see that account.

   ![CP4Apps Account](images/CP4AppsAccount.jpg)